More and more companies are considering incentive travel for their internal teams to reward employees and even external partners to incentivize sales.

 Next, consider factors such as timing, eligibility criteria, and performance metrics.
 Some companies choose to select the top percent of employees to include in their trip, some select specific departments, and others choose to bring their whole company.
 Whatever the selection criteria, make sure it's clearly defined and communicated to everyone involved, so they can understand how they can become a part of the group selected to go.

-From there, your company can structure your incentive trip by selecting destinations and activities that align with your goals, interests, and budget.
+From there, your company can structure your incentive program by selecting destinations and activities that align with your goals, interests, and budget.
 Decide whether it should be a group trip or an individual reward trip.

 Example Incentive Trip Agenda